VershaR1791/School_District_Analysis/README.md

 - **Data aggregation**  - import the data for school and students from excel and merge into one dataframe,
 - **Data wrangling** -
   - clean the student data to remove preffixes and suffixes from names and,
-  - remove student's math and reading scores for *Thomas High School*, since they were incorrectly reported.
+  - remove 9th grad student's math and reading scores for *Thomas High School*, since they were incorrectly reported.
 - **Data analysis** -
   - create a summary of student and school data,
   - identify high & low performing school through trends,